Tips for Students interested in the Child Life Profession

 - Check the Association of Child Life Professionals website for information before asking general questions of Child Life program directors/leaders about getting into the child life field.
 Look for information about the profession and preparation for students regarding education, training and certification requirements to meet timelines.
 Check out these links:

 - Join the Association of Child Life Professionals (ACLP) as a student member.
-Explore the website, join the Student List Serve Forum and attend webinars and the ACLP Conference if you can.
-You can also network with other interested students and child life specialists.
+Explore the website, join the Student networking opportunities on the ACLP Connect Forum, attend webinars and the ACLP Conference if you can.
+You can also network with other interested students and child life specialists in your area.

 - Plan in advance and look for education and training opportunities to understand what you need to do to compete for the limited spots available for child life internships.